-Prehistoric occupation and ritual at Carroweighter, Co.
+Prehistoric Occupation and Ritual at Carroweighter, Co.
 Roscommon

-by Shane Delaney of IAC Archaeology
+By Shane Delaney of IAC Archaeology

 Bronze Age pottery and cremation burials, evidence for Iron Age light industrial activity, and the remains of a mutilated adult male were among the finds made during the excavation of enclosures and related features in the townland of Carroweighter, Co.
 Roscommon.